Unique Properties of Flat Minima in Deep Networks

 \item \textbf{Valley dimensions.} We saw that the Hessian at a global minimum is always rank-1.
 This implies that at every minimum point, $m-1$ orthogonal directions point into the valley, whereas only one direction points to an ascent slope.
 We will see that a similar phenomenon occurs also in higher dimensions. \end{enumerate}

-Besides providing a glimpse into the nature of wide minima, the analysis of scalar networks also allows to assess the effectiveness of visualization methods.
-Particularly, it is common practice to visually compare the widths of two minima, $\weightsPointVec^{(1)}$ and $\weightsPointVec^{(2)}$, by plotting the loss along the line connecting them \cite{keskar2016large,jastrzkebski2017three}.
-One expects that a wide minimum would appear wider also along this 1D cross-section.
+Besides providing a glimpse into the nature of flat minima, the analysis of scalar networks also allows to assess the effectiveness of visualization methods.
+Particularly, it is common practice to visually compare the sharpness of two minima, $\weightsPointVec^{(1)}$ and $\weightsPointVec^{(2)}$, by plotting the loss along the line connecting them \cite{keskar2016large,jastrzkebski2017three}.
+One expects that a flat minimum would appear flatter also along this 1D cross-section.
 However, our scalar network analysis reveals that this is typically incorrect.
 Let us first take a two-layer example.
-Figure~\ref{fig:DeceivingExample} shows the loss along the line connecting a widest minimum point $\weightsPointVec^{(1)}$ and a narrower one, $\weightsPointVec^{(2)}$.
-As can be seen, along this cross-section, both minima have the same width.
+Figure~\ref{fig:DeceivingExample} shows the loss along the line connecting a flattest minimum point $\weightsPointVec^{(1)}$ and a sharper one, $\weightsPointVec^{(2)}$.
+As can be seen, along this cross-section, both minima have the same sharpness.
 This is not a result of some particular choice of $\weightsPointVec^{(2)}$.
-It turns out that for two-layer scalar networks, the widths along this cross section are always the same, regardless of how sharp $\weightsPointVec^{(2)}$ is in practice.
+It turns out that for two-layer scalar networks, the minimas' sharpness along this cross section are always the same, regardless of how sharp $\weightsPointVec^{(2)}$ is in practice.
 For deeper scalar networks, this is not always the case.
-However, it is still easy to show that this visualization is frequently deceiving (see App.~\ref{appendix:ScalarCaseMinimaInterpolation}). \begin{lemma} Consider a scalar linear network.
-Let $\weightsPointVec^{(1)}$ be a widest minimum and $\weightsPointVec^{(2)}$ be some other minimum that has the same sign pattern as $\weightsPointVec^{(1)}$.
-If the interpolation visualization shows that $\weightsPointVec^{(2)}$ is narrower than $\weightsPointVec^{(1)}$, then there exists another minimum, $\weightsPointVec^{(3)}$, which the visualization would show is rather wider than $\weightsPointVec^{(1)}$. \end{lemma} As we empirically show in Sec.~\ref{sec:Experiments}, this phenomenon is common also in non-scalar networks with ReLU activations.
+However, this visualization is still frequently deceiving (see App.~\ref{appendix:ScalarCaseMinimaInterpolation}). \begin{lemma} Consider a scalar linear network.
+Let $\weightsPointVec^{(1)}$ be a flattest minimum and $\weightsPointVec^{(2)}$ be some other minimum that has the same sign pattern as $\weightsPointVec^{(1)}$.
+If the interpolation visualization shows that $\weightsPointVec^{(2)}$ is sharper than $\weightsPointVec^{(1)}$, then there exists another minimum, $\weightsPointVec^{(3)}$, which the visualization would show is rather flatter than $\weightsPointVec^{(1)}$. \end{lemma} As we empirically show in Sec.~\ref{sec:Experiments}, this phenomenon is common also in non-scalar networks with ReLU activations.